sr99622/libonvif/README.md

     pip install opencv-python
     pip install numpy

-    There are module extensions that run on pytorch
+    There are module extensions that run on pytorch:

     pip install torch torchvision torchaudio